Categories

 October 2023

-Recent data* has revealed the top 10 Councils in England and Wales most significantly affected by personal injury pay-outs.
+Recent data* has revealed the 10 local councils in England and Wales most affected by personal injury compensation claims – highlighting the real cost of accidents in public places.*

 1. Liverpool City Council – 311 claims – £1,743,423.43